THC detectability: How long does THC stay in the body?

 Tips before the test

-Hydration: Drinking plenty of water can help flush the body, but be careful not to overdo it.
+Hydratation Drinking plenty of water can help flush the body, but be careful not to overdo it.
 Excessive hydration can lead to diluted samples, which can cause suspicion in some tests.

-Measures after use
+Measures after consumption

 Preparing for a THC test requires understanding and planning.
 By informing yourself and acting accordingly, you can increase the likelihood of passing the test with the desired result.
-However, it is important to note that many factors can influence test results and there is no guarantee of passing a test after using THC.
+However, it is important to note that many factors can influence test results and there is no guarantee of passing a test after consuming THC.

-It is important to remember that although there are methods to increase the likelihood of a negative test result, no method is absolutely safe.
+It is important to remember that although there are methods to increase the likelihood of a negative test result, no method is absolutely certain.
 The most effective way to avoid testing positive on a THC test is to stop using cannabis, especially if it is known that a test is pending.